crownstone/crownstone-lib-hue-behaviour/documentation/CrownstoneHue.md

 ```
 crownstoneHue.removeLight(lightId);
 ```
 The id that is used, is the light's unique id.
-After the light is removed.

 ### Adding/Updating/Removing Behaviours
 #### Adding/Updating a Behaviour